Health & Counseling Services

 Health, Life and Disability Insurance

-Health insurance is provided to the resident (additional family coverage available at the expense of the resident); life and disability insurance is provided to the resident.
+Health insurance is provided to the resident and dependents if applicable.
+Life and disability insurance is provided to the resident.

 Students in tuition-paying programs pay a health fee that goes to many campus-wide health initiatives.
 The health fee helps pay for basic illness evaluations at the UF Student Health Care Center (SHCC), but DOES NOT cover all possible medical charges.
 Patients are financially responsible for items not covered by the health fee; these include, but are not limited to: health insurance; hospital visits; external community providers/facilities; physicals; procedures; X-rays; lab tests; medical equipment; prescriptions; non-prescription medications; vaccinations; massage; and physical therapy.
 The health fee is not considered health insurance.
 For information about all available services, what the SHCC charges for, health insurance options and more, visit http://shcc.ufl.edu.